Our Vision: No spilled oil

-The Oil Spill Task Force is a non-profit organization comprised of representatives from environmental agencies in the Pacific coastal area.
+The Oil Spill Task Force is an organization comprised of representatives from state and provincial environmental agencies in the Pacific coastal area.
 We collect and share data on oil spills, coordinate oil spill prevention projects, and promote regulatory safeguards.
 Our mission is to improve prevention, preparation, and response to oil spills on a state and provincial level.